hrishipoola/Product_Pareto_Apriori_Association/README.md

 We'll walk through the logic of addressing inconsistencies in each of the variables.
 We'll also create additional useful features.
 At the end we'll have a clean, workable transactions data set to use.

-## Product Focus & Recs Using Pareto, Apriori, & Associations
+## Pareto, Apriori, & Associations

 Let's work with the retail transactions data we [cleaned and processed](https://github.com/hrishipoola/Product_Pareto_Apriori_Association), focusing on customers from Germany.
 We'll explore Top 10 products and apply Pareto, or the 80/20 rule, in which roughly 80% of effects come from 20% of the causes (e.g., 20% of products generate 80% of sales).
 This can help us focus on the core group of customers and products that generate the overwhelming majority of sales.
 In the future, we'll expore time series trends with this data set in more depth.